corda/corda/docs/source/tutorial.rst

           }
       }

 We start by defining a commercial paper state.
-It will be owned by a pre-defined unit test institution, affectionately called ``MEGA_CORP`` (this constant, along with many others, is defined in ``TestUtils.kt``).
+It will be owned by a pre-defined unit test party, affectionately called ``MEGA_CORP`` (this constant, along with many others, is defined in ``TestUtils.kt``).
 Due to Kotin's extensive type inference, many types are not written out explicitly in this code and it has the feel of a scripting language.
 But the types are there, and you can ask IntelliJ to reveal them by pressing Alt-Enter on a "val" or "var" and selecting